To Make 'The Godfather' His Way, Francis Ford Coppola Waged A Studio Battle

 GROSS: (Laughter) What about after the movie?
 Did you meet any of them then?

 COPPOLA: You know, I always - Mario Puzo was just a wonderful man.
 And I always took his advice to heart.
-And once when I was working on "Godfather Part III," which in my mind was the death of Michael Corleone title, I was in this video truck which had only one door.
-And there was a knock on the door and a fellow who was, you know, sort of helping me and guarding me, as it was, came in and says John Gotti is here and would like to come pay his respects.
+And once when I was working on "Godfather Part III," which in my mind was "The Death Of Michael Corleone" title, I was in this video truck which had only one door.
+And there was a knock on the door.
+And a fellow who was, you know, sort of helping me and guarding me, as it was, came in and says - he says, John Gotti is here and would like to come pay his respects.

 GROSS: (Laughter).